richardjlyon/milankovitch/README.md

 # Changelog

-## Unreleased
+## [2.0] 8 April

-- Add European Project for Ice Coring in Antarctica as a datasource
+- Add European Project for Ice Coring in Antarctica as a datasource for CO2, temperature, and dust

-## [1.0] --- 5 April 2023
+## [1.0] 5 April 2023

-- Initial release
+- Initial release examining sealevel